 A. Given what we have recommended above, investors should look at ‘Motilal Oswal Large & Mid Cap Fund’ for pure equity exposure, this fund is invested 50:50 between large and midcap companies with investments in very high quality companies for long term growth.

 And for those who want to go little conservative and take balanced approach, they should look at ‘Motilal Oswal Dynamic Fund’ where the fund manager uses in-house sophisticated valuation model called ‘MOVI’ (Motilal Oswal Value Index) derived using P/E, P/B and Dividend Yield parameters to decide allocations between Debt and Equity asset class dynamically.
-This fund will help you invest more in equities in falling markets and reduce equities in rising markets.
+This Mutual fund will help you invest more in equities in falling markets and reduce equities in rising markets.
 At current levels, the fund has deployed 70-75% in equities and balance in debt.
 The volatility of this fund is almost half of that of Nifty and hence in long run you will have a smooth journey without going through too much of ups and downs in portfolio and stable return.
 Those, who are also at wanting regular liquidity for the monthly expenses can consider this fund through the SWP (systematic Withdrawal Plan) option, which allows liquidity up to 12% annually with any penalty charges.
 These withdrawals can be taken monthly or quarterly or yearly as per the need.

 So, in this short note we have tried to give you broad perspective on the markets and the ongoing CONVID 19 issue.
 We have tried to address some of the burning questions you may have with some of the solutions we think are opportune for you to consider while evaluating your existing portfolios as well as making fresh allocations.